JojiiOfficial/jp_utils/README.md

 # jp_utils
-Rust crate providing some handy tools for working with Japanese
+Rust crate providing some handy tools for working with Japanese text